-The Balcombe Estuary Reserves Group Mt Martha is a Friends Group formed to preserve and restore the unique ecology of the Balcombe Estuary and Reserves.
+The Balcombe Estuary Reserves Group Mt Martha is a bushland Friends Group formed to preserve the Balcombe Estuary and surrounding natural environment through community engagement, passionate volunteerism and best practice habitat management.

 We remove weeds, plant indigenous species, monitor water quality, tackle drainage and sedimentation issues, engage schools and universities, conduct community education, talk to local groups, lobby government and much more.

-Visit our website to learn more about BERG Mount Martha and how you can get involved.
+Visit our website to learn more about BERG Mt Martha and how you can get involved.

 To protect the natural environment in the area, attend to residents concerns and steer them in the right direction when assistance is required.